-To estimate child welfare costs attributable to survivors of child maltreatment, we used a study calculating the total expenditure on child welfare by local, state, and federal agencies.
-As of 2016, national government expenditures on child welfare services were calculated to be \$29.9 billion.
-This was adjusted using a GDP deflator to \$31.7 billion in 2019 dollars.

-The inflation-adjust cost was divided by the number of children whose maltreatment was substantiated nationally in 2016 (671,622 children) to arrive at a per-child cost in 2019 dollars of \$47,255.
+To estimate child welfare costs attributable to survivors of child maltreatment, we used a study calculating the total expenditure on child welfare by local, state, and federal agencies.10 The inflation-adjust cost was divided by the number of children whose maltreatment was substantiated in that same year, and adjusted for inflation to arrive at a per-victim cost in dollars adjusted to the year of the study.

-The same report found that in 2016, California spent \$4.4 billion on child welfare for 68,663 victims of maltreatment, suggesting that California's child welfare expenses are 145% of that national average.
-Applying that percentage increase, we estimated the per-child cost of child welfare in California to be \$68,636 in today's dollars.
+We used the same report to identify the relative difference in California's average child welfare expenses per-victim compared to the national average.
+For example, data showed that California's child welfare expenses in 2016 were 145% of the national average.
+Applying that percentage increase, we estimated the per-victim cost of child welfare in California.

-To arrive at a total cost estimate, we multiplied the per-child cost by the number of substantiated survivors of maltreatment in 2019.
-This returns a total cost to the child welfare system of \$4.6 billion.
+To arrive at a total cost estimate, we multiplied the per-victim cost by the number of substantiated survivors of maltreatment in the year of the study.